 - Privacy Tents or Hammocks: Putting a privacy tent on your child’s bed can limit stimuli that they see in the room and silence it altogether.
 Since children with SPD enjoy rhythmic movement and swinging, placing a hammock in their room to sleep in, may be a viable solution to sleepless nights.

-All of these subtle changes could make a significant impact on how easily your child nods off to sleep and stays asleep.
+All of these subtle changes could make a significant impact on how easily your child is falling asleep and staying asleep.
 There are also a few things that you can do during the day to make the bedtime ritual more readily adopted.

 Daytime Rituals to Help Sleep At Night